 2. Sympathetic Stakes

 The main plot of the movie is to get his train back, and the kidnapped girl is a subplot.
-But right at the start we see why both train and girl matters to Johnny Gray, and he takes great risks to bring them both home.
+But right at the start we see why both train and girl matter to Johnny Gray, and he takes great risks to bring them both home.
 He knows he's someone the army turned down, so he's feeling less than heroic.
 But these things matter to him and he'll stop at nothing to win.

 Because the goals are clear, the stakes are clear and personal.
 You want to see Johnny win and worry about him as he tries to get back his train.
 Small problems are all the more compelling because you know what he's risking to stop the bad guys.